Here's what we know about Pfizer's vaccine - including who could get it first - KRDO

 Here’s what we know about Pfizer’s vaccine — including who could get it first

-After months of development, the first Covid-19 vaccine to receive authorization in the US could be just around the corner.

-On Thursday, the US Food and Drug Administration’s vaccine advisers recommended the agency grant emergency use authorization to the Covid-19 vaccine developed by Pfizer and BioNTech.
+The US Food and Drug Administration has issued emergency use authorization (EUA) for the Covid-19 vaccine developed by Pfizer and BioNTech.

-While the EUA falls shorts of a full approval, the FDA’s authorization would be a first in the US and a remarkable achievement, coming about a year after the coronavirus emerged.

-The FDA has yet to make a final decision about an EUA, but a source close to the White House coronavirus task force said it could come as early as Friday.
+After months of development, emergency use was authorized following the recommendation of the FDA’s Vaccines and Related Biological Products Advisory Committee, a Pfizer spokesperson confirmed to CNN on Friday night.

+“The authorization of our vaccine in the United States was one of our most important milestones from the beginning,” BioNTech CEO Ugur Sahin told CNN in an exclusive interview at BioNTech’s headquarters in Mainz, Germany.

 Who will get it first?